 Seinfeld, the TV show as we know it, started out as a pilot on July 5, 1989 called The Seinfeld Chronicles.
 After a shaky first episode devoid of Elaine Benes and Kramer (Michael Richards played the part but he was named Kessler back then — it’s truly a bizarro-Jerry thing to watch), the show found its footing and became the pillar of nothingness that we all recognize.

 When most TV shows end, they’re mourned and, if they’re lucky, they live on in syndication, but Seinfeld left such an impact on pop culture that there are references that still pop up in daily life that we’re guessing people (kids these days!) don’t even realize came from the show.
-From skinny mirrors to shrinkage to big salads, here are the things that are just as relevant twenty five years later.
+From skinny mirrors to shrinkage to big salads, here are the things that are just as relevant over two decades later.
 This is not comprehensive by any means, so if you think we missed any essential references, feel free to air your grievances in the comments.

 Hello, And Welcome To Moviefone